-- 1. Observation: Most gallbladder polyps are small (less than 10 mm) and asymptomatic, your doctor may recommend regular monitoring through follow-up imaging tests. - 2.
+- 1. Observation: Most gallbladder polyps are small (less than 10 mm) and asymptomatic; your doctor may recommend regular monitoring through follow-up imaging tests. - 2.
 Surgical Removal: Gallbladder polyps over 10 mm are more likely to develop into gallbladder cancer.
 So, larger polyps or those causing symptoms may require surgical removal of the gallbladder (cholecystectomy).
-Laparoscopic cholecystectomy is a minimally invasive procedure that is commonly performed. - 3.
-Medications: In some cases, medications may be prescribed to dissolve cholesterol polyps or manage symptoms associated with gallbladder issues.
+Laparoscopic cholecystectomy is a minimally invasive procedure that is commonly performed.